bandham-manikanta/mobilenet-android-deployment/README.md

 - ✅ Export Pytorch's FP32 MobileNetV2 to ONNX format
 - ✅ Generate INT8 quantized version using calibration data: reduces model size for faster inference on edge devices like mobile.
 - ✅ Save both models directly to Android app assets: mobilenet-android-deployment/android/app/src/main/res/raw
-- ✅ Download ImageNet class labels: this is to map the predicted probablities to actual label names.
+- ✅ Download ImageNet class labels: this is to map the predicted probabilities to actual label names.
 - ✅ Test inference on both models: on a single image to make sure the model is working as expected.

 ## 2. Build Android App